Watashi no Messiah-sama

 Watashi no Kyūseishu-sama (私の救世主さま) is a Japanese manga series by Suu Minazuki, serialized in Monthly Shōnen Gangan.
 It ran from 2002 to 2007, with 26 chapters.
 The sequel, Watashi no Kyūseishu-sama ~lacrima~, was serialized in Monthly GFantasy, with 35 chapters.
 The whole series has 13 volumes.

+Manga

+The series ran from 2002 to 2007, with 26 chapters.
+The sequel, Watashi no Kyūseishu-sama ~lacrima~, was serialized in Monthly GFantasy, with 35 chapters.
+The whole series has 13 volumes.

+The series has been published in English by JManga.